-Since 2019, With Honor Action working alongside the bipartisan For Country Caucus of 25 veterans in the U.S. House of Representatives helped pass 44 laws on a range of bipartisan priorities for our nation.
-This legislation falls into three key areas: national security and U.S. competitiveness, national service and civic education, and veterans affairs.
+Since 2019, With Honor Action has worked alongside the For Country Caucus, a bipartisan group of veterans in the House of Representatives, to promote and pass 79 laws.
+This legislation falls into three key areas: national security, national service, and veterans affairs.
 Certain highlights are noted below.
-A comprehensive list of our 2021 accomplishments can be found here.
+A comprehensive list of our 2022 accomplishments can be found

 National Security and U.S. Competitiveness: